beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 a crash is a common result.

-This is a little chicken-and-eggy with [Array/Pointer Equivalence, below](#arraypointerrequiv), but we're going to give it a shot, anyway.
+This is a little chicken-and-eggy with [Array/Pointer Equivalence, below](#arraypointerequiv), but we're going to give it a shot, anyway.

 ### Adding to Pointers